kingspp/Browser_FS_Disabled/README.md

 # Chrome_FS_Disabled
-This project demonstrates Chrome running in full screen with elements like "Right Click", "F Keys", "Inspection methods" disabled.
+This project demonstrates Chrome running in full screen with elements like "Right Click", "F Keys", "Inspection methods" disabled and uses <b>AJAX</b> to change URL at full screen.

 <b>Requires <a href="https://jquery.com/">Jquery</a></b>